jbakse/site_builder/content/random/index.md

 [Wikipedia:<br/> Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution)
 /::

-If you generate several random numbers and average them, the result gets close to **normal distribution**.
+If you generate several random numbers and average them, the results get close to **normal distribution**.
 Normal distribution, or Gaussian distribution, is the "bell curve" distribution which is often found in natural systems.

 ```javascript
 (random(1,11) + random(1,11) + random(1,11)) / 3